nbeddows/meen/README.md

 When running a cross compiled build the binaries need to be uploaded to the host machine before they can be executed.
 1. Create an Arm Linux binary distribution: `cmake --build --preset conan-release --target=Sdk`.
-2. Copy the distribution to the arm machine: `scp build/Release/Sdk/mach-emu-v1.5.1-Linux-Arm-bin.tar.gz ${user}@raspberrypi:mach-emu-v1.5.1.tar.gz`.
+2. Copy the distribution to the arm machine: `scp build/Release/Sdk/mach-emu-v1.5.1-Linux-armv7hf-bin.tar.gz ${user}@raspberrypi:mach-emu-v1.5.1.tar.gz`.
 3. Ssh into the arm machine: `ssh ${user}@raspberrypi`.
 4. Extract the mach-emu archive copied over via scp: `tar -xzf mach-emu-v1.5.1.tar.gz`.
 5. Change directory to mach-emu: `cd mach-emu`.
-6. Install the mach-emu shared library at a specifed location (optional): `./mach-emu-install.sh /usr/local/lib`.
+6. Install the mach-emu shared library at a specifed location (optional): `sudo ./mach-emu-install.sh /usr/local/lib`.
 7. Run the unit tests using the test programs: `bin/MachineTest bin/Programs/`.<br>
+If the following error is encountered: `bin/MachineTest: error while loading shared libraries: libMachEmu.so.1.5.1: cannot open shared object file: No such file or directory`, you need to add the install directory to your LD_LIBRARY_PATH: `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib` (if you installed via step 6) or `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:bin` if you skipped step 6.

 Python:
 - `Tests\MachineTest\source\test_Machine.py -v`.